yabrira/data_innovation_workshop/exercise1.md

 ## Part 2 - Ingest data

-### Using Postman
-The request collection includes four different request types.
+The request collection as well as [ingest_data.md](curl_info/ingest_data.md) includes four different request types.
 At it's core Segment tries to answer the following questions with three of the four calls:

 - [Identify](https://segment.com/docs/connections/spec/identify/): who is the customer?
 - [Track](https://segment.com/docs/connections/spec/track/): what are they doing?